WithPrecedent/simplify/README.md

 10) Many great tools for machine learning, particularly in the category of "deep learning" simply are not designed to be compatible with Scikit-learn.

 siMpLify provides a cleaner, universal set of tools to access the many useful methods from scikit-learn and other python packages.
 The goal is to make machine learning more accessible to a wider user base.
-Simplify also adds numerous unique methods and functions for common machine learning and feature engineering tasks.
+Simplify also adds numerous unique methods and functions for common machine learning and feature engineering workers.
 In addition to those custom scripts, siMpLify incorporates and provides a universal API for methods and classes from the following packages:

 * [scikit-learn](https://github.com/scikit-learn/scikit-learn)
 * [xgboost](https://github.com/dmlc/xgboost)